 Considered as the market of the gods, Pasar Agung literally means Agung market.
 People often come here to make sacrifices and pray.

-Tip: Skip this temple if you have bad knees.
-There are literally hundreds of steps, and it takes about 20 minutes to mount the staircase from the parking lot to the temple entrance.
+But we’ll be honest: It’s not worth visiting if you have bad knees.
+There are literally hundreds of steps to navigate, and it takes about 20 minutes to mount the staircase from the parking lot to the temple entrance.

-Ulun Danu Batur Temple is located near the Mount Batur volcano in Kintamani and is considered to be the second most important temple in Bali.
+The final of Bali’s 9 directional temples is Pura Ulun Danu Batur.
+This temple is located near the Mount Batur volcano in Kintamani and is considered to be the second most important temple in Bali.
 Dating from the 1600s, it is dedicated to the god Wisnu and the local goddess Dewi Danu, goddess of water, lakes and rivers.

 “Ulun Danu” literally translates as “head of the lake.”
 Logically, it should be next to the lake, but it’s not.
 Not anymore, anyway.
-It was moved uphihll nearly a century ago after a volcanic eruption devastated a village and everything in the temple except one 11-roofed meru.
-The temple was rebuilt and the meru moved uphill, on the outer rim of Lake Batur's caldera.
+A volcanic eruption devastated a village a century ago, destroying everything in the temple except one 11-roofed meru.
+The survivors rebuilt the temple uphill, on the outer rim of Lake Batur’s caldera.

 When is the best time to visit Bali?